 Instructor: Dr. William Woys Weaver

 Part 1: Exploration of Native American Seeds and Their Impact on America – Powerpoint presentation.
-Native American seeds, from tomatoes and potatoes to beans and corn (and other seeds) have spread across the glove and entered into hundreds of cuisines and cultures.
+Native American seeds, from tomatoes and potatoes to beans and corn (and other seeds) have spread across the globe and entered into hundreds of cuisines and cultures.
 These types of plants (and even flowers) all originated from Native peoples across the Americas.
 We will review these vital plants as well as briefly look into their culinary impacts on global foods.
 We’ll also discuss what Native peoples grew within the borders of Pennsylvania.

 Part 2: Round table discussion – bring your questions!